Florence Foresti: Life and career

 From May 2009 to April 2011 she staged her show MotherFucker.
 She explained the Anglo-Saxon directness of the title in an interview with Paris Match: "I asked myself, can one remain a woman, while still being a full-time mother?
 This question affected me so much that I dubbed my show MotherFucker.
 And it's a nod to Madonna, my idol.
 After the birth of her daughter, Lourdes, she appeared in a T-shirt with the word Mother on the front, Fucker on the back.
 It's so clever, this way of playing with her image, her private life and her playing with words.
 I stole this."

-From 13 to 23 September 2012, the "Foresti Party" begin.
-Three dates in Lyon ("Foresti Party Lyon") and five in Paris ("Foresti Party Bercy").
-This huge show is broadcast live in cinema 23 September.
+From 13 to 23 September 2012, the "Foresti Party" began.
+There were three dates in Lyon ("Foresti Party Lyon"), and five in Paris ("Foresti Party Bercy").

 On 26 February 2016, she hosted the 41st César Awards.
+She returned to host the 45th César Awards on 28 February 2020.